Skip to main content

 #

-• Best street art in Athens
+• Some of the best street art in Athens (and that’s saying something)

-• Rooftop bars and cocktail lounges
+• Rooftop bars and serious cocktail lounges

-• Live rebetiko (Greek blues) music venues
+• Live rebetiko music venues (rebetiko is basically Greek blues — it’s fantastic)

-• Quirky shops and galleries
+• Quirky independent shops and galleries

-• Late-night souvlaki (Elvis at 2 AM)
+• Late-night souvlaki options (the legendary Elvis serves until 2 AM)

 Where to Eat/Drink